 - 12 mini turkish delight bars Note 4

-- Add the milk chocolate, sweetened condensed milk and butter to a large heatproof bowl.
+- Chocolate: add the milk chocolate, sweetened condensed milk and butter to a large heatproof bowl.
 Microwave the ingredients on high for 2 mins.
 Then remove, stir and place back in the microwave for a further 1 minute.

-- Remove the jug from the microwave, place on a heatproof surface and stir till combined.
+- Turkish Delight: remove the jug from the microwave, place on a heatproof surface and stir till combined.
 Add the chopped Turkish Delight pieces and continue to stir.

-- Use a flat spoon to port the wet fudge into the lined slice tin.
+- Wet fudge: use a flat spoon to port the wet fudge into the lined slice tin.
 Spread this so that it is an even layer.
 Pick up the tin and tap it gently on the bench once or twice to remove any bubbles.
 Place the fudge in the fudge to set.

-- After 1 hour (or longer), remove the fudge, pull from the tin and use a sharp knife to cut into pieces.
+- Slice: after 1 hour (or longer), remove the fudge, pull from the tin and use a sharp knife to cut into pieces.

-- Note 2 This is 1 x standard tin of sweetened condensed milk.
+- Note 2 Sweetened condensed milk: this is 1 x standard tin of sweetened condensed milk.
 As it is so thick, you will need a spoon to scrape the contents out of the tin into the heatproof jug.

-- Note 3 The reason that I recommend roughly chopping the butter is so that it melts easier.
+- Note 3 Butter: the reason that I recommend roughly chopping the butter is so that it melts easier.
 One big lump of butter will take longer to melt.

-- Note 5 We use the overhang of baking paper (parchment paper) so that we can grab the paper and pull the fudge up and out of the tin.
+- Note 5 Baking paper: we use the overhang of baking paper (parchment paper) so that we can grab the paper and pull the fudge up and out of the tin.
 I use a small spray of olive oil when lining the tin as it helps the paper stick in place.